Inauguration of Denmark’s new state prison

 Storstrøm Fængsel will be officially opened on Wednesday, 27 September.
 The opening ceremony will be attended by several dignitaries, including Justice Minister Søren Pape Poulsen and Erik Bang, Head of Group Facilities in the Danish Prison and Probation Service.
 After the official inauguration, the prison will be swept, and the first inmates are expected to arrive in October.

 Storstrøm Fængsel is a Danish Prison and Probation Service facility, designed by a consortium comprised of C.F.
-Møller Architects and management consultants Rambøll with Marianne Levinsen Landskab (landscape architects) and Aggebo & Henriksen Design as sub-contracted consultants and artistic contributions by Claus Carstensen and John Kørner.
+Møller Architects and engineers Rambøll with Marianne Levinsen Landskab (landscape architects) and Aggebo & Henriksen Design as sub-contracted consultants and artistic contributions by Claus Carstensen and John Kørner.